vishalicious213/password-generator/README.md

 # PASSWORD GENERATOR

-Generates two random passwords
+This was a Scrimba project that I added on to with customizations.
+The original specifications called for us to build an application that generates two random passwords when the user clicks a button.
+Each password should be 15 characters long.

+I completed that task and then added on the following:

+- User can use slider to set the password length between 6-32 characters
 - User can specify whether to include uppercase letters, lowercase letters, numbers and symbols
-- User can use slider to set the password length between 6-32 characters

 ## JavaScript concepts